2023 UEFA Women's Under-19 EURO final tournament: All the fixtures and results | Women's Under-19

 Article body

-Both groups remain wide open with all four semi-final places still up for grabs when Matchday 3 of the 2023 UEFA European Women's Under-19 Championship takes place on Monday.
+The Netherlands and Germany claimed their semi-final places on a compelling Matchday 3 in the 2023 UEFA European Women's Under-19 Championship.

+Roos Kwakkenbos' side bounced back from a goal behind to beat Germany 3-1 at Leburton Stadium to claim the Group A summit, as Germany finished runners-up in a competitive section.

+Austria and Belgium drew a six-goal thriller at Tivoli Stadium, with both sides bowing out of the tournament.

-The Netherlands face Germany and Austria take on Belgium in Group A, before France meet Iceland and Spain play Czechia in Group B. Germany currently lead Group A on six points, three ahead of Austria and the Netherlands, while France boast a similar three-point advantage over Spain and Iceland.
-Belgium and Czechia are yet to get off the mark
+France meet Iceland and Spain play Czechia in Group B also on Monday, with France boasting a three-point advantage over Spain and Iceland, with Czechia yet to get off the mark.

-The top two in each section progress to the semi-finals on 27 July, with the final at Den Dreef Stadium in Leuven on 30 July.
+The semi-finals take place on 27 July, with the final at Den Dreef Stadium in Leuven on 30 July.

 The tournament will also act as UEFA's qualifier for the 2024 FIFA U-20 Women's World Cup in Colombia.